 (21) I’m an agent or rep for an actor or comic artist who would like to attend your show as a guest, who do I contact?

-Go to http://www.floridasupercon.com/guest-applications to get the information we require for potential guests and then contact Mike Broder at
+Go to http://floridasupercon.com/guest-application/ to send us the information we require for potential guests and then contact Mike Broder at email@example.com

 (22) I’m interested in an Artist Alley table.
 Are there any available?